alparslancelik/xor-cipher/README.md

-# xor_cipher
-FPGA implementation of simple XOR cipher
+# FPGA implementation of simple XOR cipher
+Its objective is to encrypt or decrypt the plain text using a key.
+It is coded in Verilog.
+Due to the limited storage, smaller key size is preferred.
+Moreover, gLCD interface is used to demonstrate results and RS232 used to acquire data form a computer connection.

 Block Diagram of Simple XOR Cipher
 ----------------------------------